 Most food businesses are focusing on farm-to-table menus and sourcing local produce.
-This not only allows you to support local businesses in Canada but by creating a seasonal menu based on what is available to you reduces the risk of running out of supplies and potentially missing out on sales or disappointing your customers.
+This not only allows you to support local businesses in Canada but also to create a seasonal menu based on what is available to you reduces the risk of running out of supplies and potentially missing out on sales or disappointing your customers.

 The average price of purchasing a food truck ranges between $3,250 to $200,000 (including retrofitting and wrapping) This is a huge chunk of your startup capital and it, therefore, makes sense to secure your investment with a good insurance plan that covers not only damage, injury or loss but the loss of wages and income too.

 8. Outfit your Truck

 Besides kitting out your truck with the best appliances you will also need a point-of-sale (POS) system to ensure that you can accommodate credit card sales as well as contactless payments options.
 It may be a good idea to select a POS that is able to run offline so that you are not affected by your WIFI connectivity.
 Other items include a generator as well as safety items such as fire extinguishers.

 What is the Start-up Visa?

 The Start-Up Visa allows foreign immigrants to start a business anywhere in Canada.
 Before you start to apply for a business visa for Canada immigration, you need to make sure that you are able to meet the minimum requirements.
 Below are some of the requirements for business immigration to Canada through the Start-up Visa Program:

 |Start-up Visa Requirements|

 |Meet language requirements -a minimum of CLB5 in English or French|